A-1 or A-2 Visas

 United States consulates and embassies throughout the world process both immigrant and non-immigrant visa applications.
 An immigrant visa qualifies an applicant for Permanent Residency.
-A non-immigrant visa is for applicants who want to reside temporarily in the United States for employment or some other limited purpose.
-For example, treaty traders or investors, students, visitors, temporary professionals, exchange visitors, fiancés of U.S. citizens, intra-company transferees and family members.
+A non-immigrant visa is for applicants who want to reside temporarily here for employment or other limited purpose.
+For example, treaty traders or investors, students, visitors, temporary professionals, exchange visitors, and fiancés of U.S. citizens

 Our firm has extensive experience in representing individuals interested in any of these visas.

 - E-2 Treaty Investor

 - I Visa Foreign Media